nodejs/node/WORKING_GROUPS.md

 for commit-access log an issue or contact a WG member directly and it will be brought up in the next WG meeting.

-Modifications of the contents of the iojs/website repository are made on a collaborative basis.
+Modifications of the contents of the *[insert WG repo]* repository are made on a collaborative basis.
 Anybody with a GitHub account may propose a modification via pull request and it will be considered by the project Collaborators.
 All pull requests must be reviewed and accepted by a